aurorascharff/aurorascharff.no/src/content/blog/implementing-react-hook-form-with-nextjs-14-server-actions.md

 }
 ```

-Of course, add your own styling and make it look nice.
+Of course, add your own styling and make it look nice, and possibly generalize the rollback when you have multiple fields.

 A working example of this code can as mentioned be found [here](https://github.com/aurorascharff/next14-remix-jokes-rebuild/blob/main/app/demo/forms/_components/ReactHookForm.tsx).